fedhere/FASTlab/Latex howto.md

 - numbers below 10 should be in letters (in most cases anyways)

-- quotes should be `` ' ' instead of “” in latex
+- quotes should be `` ' ' instead of “” in latex (that is 2 single slanted quotes to open, two straight down quotes to close)

 - create macros for common variables you will need to refer to often, so that they are formatted consistently throughout: e.g. kilometer per second as $km s^{-1}$, or *SNR* for signal-to-noise-ratio if you are writing an data analysis paper, or IoU for Intersection over Union if you are writing a computational paper, or Eta Carinae as $\eta-$ Car if you are writing an astro paper.
 This is done as follows:
 ```